-Augmentative and alternative communication, or more frequently referred to as AAC, includes all forms of communication a person uses (other than verbal speech) to express their wants, needs and desires.
-Which means we all use AAC all day, every day!
+Augmentative and alternative communication, more frequently referred to as AAC, includes all forms of communication a person uses (other than verbal speech) to express their wants, needs, and desires.
+This means we all use AAC all day, every day!

-There are a wide variety of unaided communication options which are adapted to each child’s individual needs.
-Here are some of the most common forms of unaided AAC used by NAPA Center’s speech language pathologists!
+There are a wide variety of AAC options that are adapted to each child’s individual needs.
+Here are some of the most common augmentative and alternative communication methods used by NAPA Center’s speech language pathologists!

 • Picture cards are a great low-technology form of communication to utilize during communication opportunities

 • Picture cards can be placed in front of your child with a ranging number of cards to choose from or can be held up for your child to choose from visually using eye gaze